sav-che/TL-2/Authors/Stockmans, François {std. Stockmans}.md

-> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/item/103683#page/20/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/page/33212084) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Stockmans, François (1904-x), Belgian botanist; "aide-naturaliste"; later director of the palaeontological department of the Brussels Museum of natural history and Laboratory director at the Institut royal des Sciences naturelles de Belgique; professor at the Université de Bruxelles. (*Stockmans*).
+Stockmans, François (1904-x), Belgian botanist; "aide-naturaliste"; later director of the palaeontological department of the Brussels Museum of natural history and Laboratory director at the Institut royal des Sciences naturelles de Belgique; professor at the Université de Bruxelles.
+**Abbreviated name**: *Stockmans*

 #### Herbarium and types